-SESSION PROPOSAL for XXVI IUFRO World Congress 2024 – Forests and Society towards 2050.
+DRAFT SESSION PROPOSAL for XXVI IUFRO World Congress 2024 – Forests and Society towards 2050.
 Stockholm, Sweden; 23-29 June 2024.

-TITLE: Discovery, curation, and uses of legacy tropical forest data sets
+TITLE: Legacy tropical forest data: current status, uses, and securing them

 MODERATOR(S):

-To be determined.
+Under development

 DESCRIPTION (abstract with session rationale (400 words):

 Legacy tropical forest data are older datasets.
-Over the years, these data have been generated from many projects, and they are scattered among various institutions and people.
+Over the years, these data have been generated from many projects, and they are now scattered among various institutions and people.
 Many of these datasets are on paper or in older digital formats, and therefore in danger of being lost.
 But these data have many potential uses.
 They are valuable for understanding how tropical forests change through time, including the cumulative impacts of change in land use and climate, and changes in patterns of biodiversity and carbon storage.
+They can serve as guidelines for forest restoration.
 Many of the forests (e.g., in Nigeria and Ghana) represented in historical datasets no longer exist, so these data are the only record of the natural vegetation of the area.

 This session will focus on the current status of these data, their uses, and what needs to be done to secure them.
 We especially want to consider their possible uses for tropical forest restoration.